FusionAuth/fusionauth-site/_drafts/2019-02-19-easy-integration-fusionauth-nodejs.md

 }
 ```

 Run this code by calling `node test.js`.
-You should get back a valid JSON response that looks something like this :
+You should get back a valid JSON response that looks something like this:

 ```js
 {